hoezhun130/hz_website/_tabs/about.md

 | 2023 | [WorldSkills Malaysia University Challenge (WSMUC) 2023](https://www.unikl.edu.my/medalsatwsmuc2023/) |     11th Place      |
 | 2023 | [Cydes 2023](https://cydes.my/events)       |  9th Place     |

+-->

+<h4>Whoami</h4>
+Hello!
+I'm an Information Security student at TARUMT.
+My journey into the world of CTFs began in 2023.
+I've had the chance to play with some amazing teams like A1ph4_Sh4rk!, Roti Canai, and M53.
+I wouldn't be where I am today without my awesome seniors.
+They kick-started my CTF journey and have always been there to provide training and guidance.
+Their support means the world to me, and I’m incredibly grateful for everything they’ve done.